swapnull-in/swapnull-in/README.md

 ### Hello!
-I'm Swapnil Godambe
+I'm Swapnil Godambe 👋

-Currently working as a Director of Engineering at my current company Axis Bank DBAT | Freecharge.
+- 🔭 Currently working as a Director of Engineering at my current company Axis Bank DBAT | Freecharge.

-My main focus these days is building financial products and digital experiences.
+- 🎯 My main focus these days is building financial products and digital experiences.

-Previously, co-founded consultancy company - The Observatory specialised in Mobile Apps and Web Applications.
+- 💼 Previously, co-founded consultancy company - The Observatory specialised in Mobile Apps and Web Applications.
 We built initial version of Servify and later got acquired by Servify.

-Servify (curretly valued, $800 Mn) is startup based out of Mumbai.
+- 👨‍💼 Servify (curretly valued, $800 Mn) is startup based out of Mumbai.
 Specialised in after sales and digital insurance.
 Was a core-team member and worked closely with founder.
 Lead the engineering team and built the product from concept to global launch.
 Hired and trained team from 0 to 50.
 Worked closely with all the business functions.

-Prior to that worked on building Mobile Apps and platforms at Wolters Kluwer | Medknow & mobile apps development firm
+- 📱Prior to that worked on building Mobile Apps and platforms at Wolters Kluwer | Medknow & mobile apps development firm

 📫 You can reach me via
 - [LinkedIn](https://www.linkedin.com/in/swapnull)